 In order to measure and describe particle positions during the transition between the superfluid and Bose-glass states, the Ceperley team studied the disordered Bose-Hubbard model.
 For the team’s experimental setup, members used the isotope rubidium-87 to test the model.
 Much of the experimental work was done by former UIUC PhD student Carrie Malden and UIUC professor Brian DeMarco.
-The bulk of the computations were done by former UIUC PhD student Ushnish Ray.
+The bulk of the computations were done by former PhD student Ushnish Ray.

 Slaking particle behavior

 To study rubidium-87’s properties as it transitions from a superfluid to a Bose-glass state, the team wanted to simulate quenching these quantum systems.